 When deciding whether or not to discontinue a product, the decision should include the total costs, not just per-unit costs.
 You should review the fixed manufacturing costs, selling costs, transportation and storage costs, customer service costs and any other cost you can tie to the product.
-Most of this data should be easily accesible for review if you have a reliable accounting department or bookkeeping service the uses proper cost segregation techniques.
+Most of this data should be easily accessible for review if you have a reliable accounting department or bookkeeping service the uses proper cost segregation techniques.

 It may come as a suprise that in addition to direct financial costs, maintaining a product also has opportunity costs.
 The time you spend keeping a product up to date could be put towards researching and launching a new product.
 The physicial factory capacity or floor space in your store could potentially be used for other products.

 When evaluating a product line, always ask — what else could you be doing?
 This will help keep you from falling behind and missing opportunities to drive growth.

 Desired Rates of Return

 As a subset of opportunity costs, you should also calculate your desired rate of return.
 Set goals for both profit margin and overall return on investment based on both your other product lines and benchmarks in your industry.

 If a product lags behind, consider whether you can make improvements, increase efficiency or discontinue it for a more profitable product.
 Even if you can theoretically increase capacity to keep a low-returning product and add a new one, spreading your focus and energy will likely hamper your business's overall performance.